-The person receiving it should make sure not to access the file directly from the USB-stick but instead, store it as on a local drive.
+The person receiving the project file should make sure not to access the file directly from the USB-stick but instead, store it as on a local drive first.
 Also, you should work in the same version of NVivo and use the same platform (either Mac or Windows).

-Before sharing the project file it is important to check where your imported files are stored.
+Before sharing the project file, it is important to check where your imported files are stored.
 Usually, when you import files into NVivo the software creates a copy of these files in the NVivo project.
 However, when you are working with larger files (e.g. audio or video), those might be stored outside NVivo and you would have to share them too with the correct file path (right-click on a file - properties, to find out).

-Use user profiles to review your work
+User profiles help to review work of team members

 Then you can e.g. review the coding by different users by using the coding stripes (coding stripes - selected items - users), or by using a coding query (setting: coded by any – [name] - user):

 You can also run a coding comparison query in NVivo.
 Please find more about teamwork and user profiles here.